alessiodesogus/alessiodesogus.github.io/youniverse.md

 &nbsp;

-## 3.1  Performance: What brings to followers?
+## 4.1  Performance: What brings to followers?
 > RQ4: Did old channels followed the trends?
+For those following, does the trend have positive / negative impact on them?

 Can we see an increase (or decrease) in performance (subscribers, views, likes, ...) for channels that speak about mental health?